1. Measuring the User Experience: The HEART Framework

 Business Metrics | Salesforce, Optimizely, GA4 |

-Choosing the right tools depends on your team’s size, workflow, and current design maturity.
+The right tools depend on team size, workflow, and design maturity.

 Best Practices for Tracking Design KPIs

-Use dashboards in tools like Looker, Tableau, or Notion to help teams stay aligned and make data-informed decisions.
+Visualize Progress Dashboards in tools like Looker, Tableau, or Notion help teams stay aligned and make data-informed decisions.

 Final Thoughts

-If you’re just getting started, begin by picking a few KPIs from each category and tracking them consistently.
-Over time, your metrics will not only inform better decisions but also tell a clear story of design’s value.
+If you're just getting started, pick a few KPIs from each category and track them consistently.
+Over time, your metrics won't just inform better decisions.
+They'll tell the story of what design actually contributes.